-Uncommon Students are also required to attend the October presentation day at the Hoover Library-Museum in West Branch.
+Uncommon Students are also required to attend the October presentation day at the Hoover Presidential Library and Museum in West Branch.

 Uncommon students make a presentation (up to 12 minutes) about their projects.
 The day starts at 9:00 a.m. and ends about 4:30 p.m.
 Students are only required to be here for their own presentations.
-They do not need to stay for the whole day.
-However, all cash awards and certificates are presented at the conclusion of the presentations.
-In the summer, students have a chance to request a first and second choice for presentation time, so that other school activities are not missed.
+They are not required to stay for the whole day, however, we encourage it.
+All cash awards and certificates are presented at the conclusion of the presentations.
+Students will be given an opportunity to request a first and second choice for presentation time, but requests are not guaranteed.

 The Hoover Presidential Foundation, a nonprofit support group for the Hoover Presidential Library-Museum and National Historic Site in West Branch, Iowa.